danfenghong/IEEE_TGRS_MDL-RS/README.md

 ___________

-The code in this toolbox implements the ["More Diverse Means Better: Multimodal Deep Learning Meets Remote Sensing Imagery Classification"](Coming Soon!).
+The code in this toolbox implements the ["More Diverse Means Better: Multimodal Deep Learning Meets Remote-Sensing Imagery Classification"](https://ieeexplore.ieee.org/document/9174822).
 More specifically, it is detailed as follow.

 ![alt text](./Motivation.png)